-FSU and UNCP are not currently rated by Moody's.
-FSU and UNCP have been grouped based on their corresponding ratings from either Standard and Poor's or Fitch.
+FSU is not currently rated by Moody's.
+FSU has been grouped based on its corresponding rating from Standard and Poor's.
+Standard and Poor's is no longer assigning a rating for UNCP.
+UNCP has been grouped based upon prior year ratings.